opengovfoundation/madison/INSTALL.OSX.md

 12. Run `php artisan migrate` and `php artisan db:seed` from the root directory to set up the database.

-13. Finally, install and run elasticsearch.
+13. Install and run elasticsearch.
 [See here for installation](elasticsearch).
   1. Additionally, run `curl -XPUT http://localhost:9200/madison` when ES is running to create a new index.

+14. Copy the `.env.example` file to `.env` and set the appropriate variables.
+  1. If you don't have one already, set up an account at [MailTrap](mailtrap) and set the `MAIL_USERNAME` and `MAIL_PASSWORD` variables to what it provides for your test inbox.
+This is needed for user signup.

 ### Note